 STEP 1 – Go to a Display Campaign in your Google Ads account.
 THIS ONLY IMPACTS DISPLAY CAMPAIGNS.

 STEP 2 – Choose an Ad Group, THIS IS ONLY AT THE AD GROUP LEVEL.

 STEP 3 – Navigate to Ad Group Settings and click on the “edit ad group targeting” link.

-STEP 4 – Find the Blinkety-Blank Setting (Targeting expansion) and move the slider to “Off”.
+STEP 4 – Find the Targeting expansion and move the slider to “Off”.

 STEP 5 – Update your Ad Groups in the UI, or in Bulk in Editor